tunasmoothie/k26som-plnx-setup/README.md

 # Building Petalinux
 (UNDER CONSTRUCTION)
+The provided Vivado project contains a modified KV260 IP core.
+Future design additions may be added to the BD, exported, and be used to build Petalinux.

 # SD Card Setup
 Petalinux requires a specific configuration of partitions and filesystems on the boot SD card.